20220856/RR-20220856.github.io/Software-Development/Reflective-Journal.md

 # Research Repository

+## I will be including my opinions and personal insights in this document, hence the volume.

 ## First Impressions
 Going into this course, I have very little coding experience, and what little I have learned while attempting to navigate GitHub so far has both been highly confusing, and greatly euphoric when I achieve success.
 I'm excited to see what more I can do.